laxman2405/hw2/hw2_1/README.md

-**Video Caption Generation
+Video Caption Generation

-**
-This assignment is all about building, training and testing the model to generate captions for a given set of videos and analyzing the BLEU score.
+This assignment is all about building, training and testing the model to generate captions for a given set of videos and analyzing the BLEU score using a sequence-to-sequence model with attention mechanism.
 As a part of training the model, we trained the model and the model is stored in file hw2_model_laxman.h5.
-Due to the large size of the file, it had difficulties in uploading and downloading from Github.
-So, I have uploaded the model to the drive link mentioned below.

-Model Drive Link:

-Download the model from above and place it in the same folder as testing_model.py to get the BLEU score.
-Also, this assignment is performed using CUDA, so testing this model on CUDA supported machines will attain results without any issues.

 Instructions to run the code
 The code is run in two steps ie., training and testing.